 Add A Watery Base

 Only using leafy greens in your green juice recipe can make the flavor quite intense, especially if you aren’t used to it.
-For my green juices, I prefer to add ‘watery’ vegetables, like celery or cucumber, since the extra water helps blend all the ingredients together and ultimately helps your green juice to go down smoother!
+For my green juices (which you can see here), I prefer to add ‘watery’ vegetables, like celery or cucumber, since the extra water helps blend all the ingredients together and ultimately helps your green juice to go down smoother!
+I’ve got more juicers for celery here.

 Add An Apple For Some Sweetness